 I have been making photographs for over 40 years.
-An Estate Planning and Business Attorney by profession, photography is my passion.
-I shoot primarily outdoor, nature, “travel” subjects.
+An Estate Planning and Business Attorney by profession, photography has always been my passion.
+I am now retired, and hope to pursue that passion with renewed vigor.
+I shoot primarily outdoor, nature, and “travel” subjects.
 I use digital editing software liberally to enhance my photographic vision.
-These days, I split my time between Michigan and Florida, but take every chance I can to travel to other places to photograph.
+These days, I take every opportunity I can to travel to other places to photograph.
 My Photographic Images can be seen at LightCentric Photography.
 Please visit my site and I hope you enjoy the photography.

 Beginnings . . .

-In 1977, I attended a small, rural college in Vermont for a year.
-One of my favorite professors was a talented and avid photographer who is often published in such sought after venues as Vermont Life Magazine.
+In 1976, I attended a small, rural college in Vermont for a year.
+One of my favorite professors, and an inspiration, was John Knox, a talented and avid photographer who is often published in such sought after venues as Vermont Life Magazine.
+John is also the owner of the Facebook Page, Vermont by a Vermonter.
 I was living in one of nature’s premiere natural “studios” and my interest in the camera and photography was kindled.

 There was a lot of “shoot and hope” involved